rednafi/rednafi.com/content/about.md

 ## Self

-Hey there, fellow nightcrawlers!
+Ahoy, fellow nightcrawlers!
 I'm Redowan Delowar, also known as "rednafi" on most platforms.

-Circa 2018, a glitch in the matrix zapped me from electrical engineering to data science, eventually finding my footing in backend software development.
+Circa 2018, a glitch in the matrix slingshotted me from electrical engineering to data science, eventually leading to my osmosis into backend software development.
 I'm a [tinkerer], [writer], and wanderer in the realm of designing and developing resilient software systems.

 I enjoy working on system architecture, networking, data analysis, and API design.
-In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves incessantly bikeshedding about techo-dystopianism.
+In my spare time, I'm an open-source contributor, a long-form content reader, and an obsessive hiker who loves to rant about our increasingly techno-maximalist dystopian world.

 ## Work